 Please note that MoneyGram, Green Dot MoneyPak, and Bitcoin, are not acceptable methods of paying electric bills.
 Our approved third-party payment agent is Western Union.

 Reminder: If you receive a call from someone demanding immediate payment of your electric bill, do not provide any information about your account.
 Ask for the individual’s name and phone number, and say you will call back.
-Call our Customer Service Center at 548-7311 to report the call.
+Call our Customer Service Center to report the call.

 Utility Impersonators Scam

 This scam involves individuals posing as Hawaiian Electric employees on a service call to inspect electric outlets in our customers’ homes.
 Once inside, the impostors commit a robbery.

 Reminder: Hawaiian Electric employees will not show up unannounced to inspect equipment inside your home.
-If you feel uncertain and want to confirm that Hawaiian Electric employees are visiting your home or business, call our Customer Service Center at 548-7311.
+If you feel uncertain and want to confirm that Hawaiian Electric employees are visiting your home or business, call our Customer Service Center.
 Also, ask for proper identification if approached by individuals who claim they are from Hawaiian Electric.
 Hawaiian Electric employees and contractors working for Hawaiian Electric will always present their identification.